 Pattern Recognition approach is the most popular approach in determining the emotion from voice.
 It involves two steps:

-Pattern training- In any audio signal the acoustic properties helps to identify patterns in different sounds.
-Training assists in identifying repeated patterns for labelling to increase recognition quality and is considered a step for supervised learning methods.
+Pattern training: In any audio signal, the acoustic properties helps to identify patterns in different sounds.
+Training assists in identifying repeated patterns for labelling to increase recognition quality and is the first step in supervised learning methods.

-Pattern comparison- This step compares the voice to be recognised (unknown voice) with the different patterns observed in training stage in order to find the identity of unknown on the basis of the best matched pattern.
+Pattern comparison: This step compares the voice to be recognized (unknown voice) with the different patterns observed in training stage to find the identity of the unknown voice on the basis of the best matched pattern.

 This approach is further classified into two methods

-Template based- In this approach templates having prototypes of various voice patterns are made for reference which acts as a dictionary of words.
-Then voice to be recognised (unknown voice) is matched with these reference templates and the best matched pattern is selected.
+Template based: In this approach templates having prototypes of various voice patterns are made for reference which acts as a dictionary of words.
+Then voice to be recognized (unknown voice) is matched with these reference templates and the best matched pattern is selected.

-Stochastic based- This is the probabilistic model approach which deals with uncertain and incomplete information.
+Stochastic based: This is the probabilistic model approach which deals with uncertain and incomplete information.
 This is the most suitable approach for voice recognition.

 Various popular methods based on stochastic approach are:

-Support Vector Machine (SVM) - SVM is a supervised machine learning method used extensively for classification problems.
-This algorithm uses data items as points in n-dimension space and finding the best hyper plane for segregating the different classes of data points.
-The hyperplane is found to maximise the shortest distance between the data points of two classes and this achieved by the help of support vectors.
+Support Vector Machine (SVM) is a supervised machine learning method used for classification problems.
+This algorithm uses data items as points in an n-dimensional space and finds the best hyper plane for segregating different classes of data points.
+The hyperplane is searched to maximize the shortest distance between the data points of two classes and this is achieved by the help of support vectors.
 The support vectors are the inner-boundary lines of different classes.

-The benefit of SVM is that it can also solve non-separable class problems by transforming into a higher-dimensional space.
-Also SVM mainly deals with two class problems, but can handle multi-class problems by splitting into a set of two class problems.
-However there are some demerits like increasing to higher dimension will increase the coefficients related to it which may result to an overfitting of the model if not taken care of.
+The benefit of SVM is that it can solve non-separable class problems through the transformation into a higher-dimensional space.
+SVM mainly deals with two class problems, but can handle multi-class problems by splitting into a set of two class problems.
+However, there are some demerits to SVMs, for example will the increase to a higher dimension raise the number of coefficients related to it, which may result to an overfitting of the model, if not taken care of.

-HMM- Hidden Markov model are known for reinforcement learning, but are also used for voice recognition.
-It consists of latent variables (hidden variables) for each of the N possible states that a hidden variable at time t can be in, there is a transition probability from this state to each of the N possible states of the hidden variable at time.
+The Hidden Markov Model (HMM) is mainly applied for reinforcement learning, but is also used for voice recognition.
+They consist of latent variables (hidden variables) for each of the N possible states that a hidden variable at time t can be in.
+There is a transition probability from this state to each of the N possible states of the hidden variable at a certain time.

-DTW- This approach is used for finding similarities between sequences that vary in time or speed.
-For good voice recognition system, it should be able to handle or deal with different speeds of multiple speakers which can be achieved with this approach.
+Dynamic Time Warping (DTW) is used for finding similarities between sequences of observations that vary in time or speed.
+To apply it adequately for a voice recognition system, it should be able to handle or deal with different speeds of multiple speakers.

-Furthermore, for an optimal match in DTW certain rules and restriction must follow:
+Furthermore, for an optimal sequence match in DTW, certain rules and restriction must follow:

 Sequence matching of all the indices of first with at least one index of other and vice versa